Sustainable Development Goals: An explainer

 The 2030 Agenda for Sustainable Development is a commitment by all countries to end poverty in all its forms, reduce inequality and save the planet.
 It was adopted in 2015 by the United Nations and its Member States.
 Agenda 2030 builds on the Millennium Development Goals but makes explicit references to persons with disabilities in the goals, targets and indicators.
 Agenda 2030 includes 17 Sustainable Development Goals (SDGs) which are global goals that apply universally to all countries.
 The goals call for concerted efforts between governments, civil society and the private sector towards building an inclusive, sustainable and resilient future for people and planet.

 All of the Goals within Agenda 2030 apply to persons with disabilities based upon the universality of each Goal and the guiding principle of Agenda 2030: Leave no one behind.
 In terms of relevance, out of the 17 Goals, 13 make particular reference to persons with disabilities or vulnerable groups.
-There are 7 Targets that have an explicit reference to persons with disabilities.
 In the preamble of Agenda 2030, the definition of vulnerable groups includes persons with disabilities.
 Therefore, when Goals and Targets reference vulnerable groups, this includes persons with disabilities.* (*It is important to note that vulnerability or vulnerable are not terms the disability community endorses.)

 Persons with disabilities are also explicitly referenced in the ‘Follow-up and Review’ section of Agenda 2030 on data disaggregation (paragraph 74, g).